Dysphagia Elsevier eBook on VitalSource (Retail Access Card), 3rd Edition

 Elsevier eBook on VitalSource - Access Card

-Master the evaluation and treatment of swallowing disorders!
-Dysphagia: Clinical Management in Adults and Children, 3rd Edition provides the information you need to diagnose and manage dysphagia in patients of all ages.
+Help your students learn the evaluation and treatment of swallowing disorders!
+Dysphagia: Clinical Management in Adults and Children, 3rd Edition shows how to diagnose and manage dysphagia in patients of all ages.
 Emphasizing evidence-based practice, this complete resource covers topics from esophageal disorders to respiratory and iatrogenic disorders.
 This edition adds a new Aging and Dysphagia chapter and is updated with the latest research and advances in dysphagia management.
-Written by speech-language pathology educators Michael E. Groher and Michael A. Crary, this guide helps you develop clinical reasoning skills and learn today’s best practices in dysphagia management.
+Supplemented with video clips on the Evolve companion website, this guide helps students develop clinical reasoning skills and learn today’s best practices in dysphagia management.

 - Learning features include chapter outlines, learning objectives, and bullet-point summaries in each chapter, helping you focus on and master key content.